 Can I make pension contributions for last year?

-Retirement & Pensions, Back to Blog
+by | Sep 27, 2024 | Homepage Blog, Retirement & Pensions, Back to Blog

 Yes, you can.

-If you wish to claim backdated tax relief for 2021, you will have to ensure that your pension contribution is paid on or before 28 October 2022 AND that you have submitted your claim for tax relief before the tax deadline.
-This means your payment and your tax relief claim would need to be made before 28 October 2022 or 16th Nov if filling online.
+If you wish to claim backdated tax relief on pension contributions for the previous year, you will have to ensure that your pension contribution is paid on time AND that you have submitted your claim for tax relief before the tax deadline.

 I’m an employee.
 What does this mean for me?